|Nutrition Facts (per serving)|

 We're fascinated with the idea of making tree syrups, but the idea of tapping multiple trees and boiling vast quantities of sap for hours is a little daunting.
 So we were thrilled to learn we could make a quicker, easier syrup by boiling the bark of the shagbark hickory tree (Carya ovata).
 It's easy to harvest bark without damaging the tree, and the syrup is light, sweet, and has a distinctive smoky flavor.

-- Pour the syrup into bottles or canning jars.
+Pour the syrup into bottles or canning jars.
 For long-term storage, process canning jars in a boiling water bath for 10 minutes.
-Syrup will last in the refrigerator, unprocessed, for several months.
+The syrup will last in the refrigerator, unprocessed, for several months.

 Shagbark hickory syrup can be used in place of maple syrup on pancakes or waffles.
 Use it to flavor sorbets or ice cream.
 It's also tasty swirled into yogurt, in a glaze for chicken, pork, or salmon, or as a cocktail ingredient.
 Try mixing it with equal parts sumac-infused rum for a special treat.